Three Newhouse School faculty members—Jason Davis, Regina Luttrell and Erika Schneider—are investigators on the project.

 Ramasubramanian is the Newhouse Professor, an endowed chair position.
 She is widely recognized for her pioneering work on race and media, media literacy initiatives, implicit bias reduction and scholar-activism.
 She is editor-in-chief of Communication Monographs, the flagship journal of the discipline.

-Keren Henderson, associate professor of broadcast and digital journalism at the Newhouse School, is part of a research team that has received a $1.5 million grant from the National Science Foundation (NSF) to study the impact of technology on journalism.
+Keren Henderson, associate professor of broadcast and digital journalism at the Newhouse School, is part of a research team studying the impact of technology on journalism.
+The work is supported by a $1.8 million grant from the National Science Foundation (NSF).

 The grant is part of NSF’s Future of Work at the Human-Technology Frontier program, which is focused on research exploring challenges and opportunities for the future of work.